redis/redis-doc/topics/sentinel.md

 You can also configure the Sentinel instance itself in order to require client authentication via the `AUTH` command, however this feature is only available starting with Redis 5.0.1.
+Start from Redis 6.x.x, ACL is also supported for Sentinel mode. please visit (https://redis.io/topics/acl) for more details.

-In order to do so, just add the following configuration directive to all your Sentinel instances:
+In order to do authentication with non-acl mode, just add the following configuration directive to all your Sentinel instances:

     requirepass "your_password_here"